FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 - Assignment 3: TBA
 - Review rubrics for full details

-- Class Attendance: *not graded this cohort, come anyways!*
+- Class Attendance: *not graded this cohort, come anyway!*
-  - Let myself or course support know if you are unable to attend a lesson
+  - Let me or course support know if you are unable to attend a lesson

 ---